Skip to main content.

 Education and Training

-• MBBS, Bachelor of Medicine, Bachelor of Surgery, University of Khartou, Khartoum, Sudan
+• MBBS, Bachelor of Medicine, Bachelor of Surgery, University of Khartoum, Khartoum, Sudan

-• Residency, Internal Medicine, Oakwood Hospital and Medical Center (Currently Beaumont Health-Dearborn), Dearborn, Michigan
+• Residency, Internal Medicine, Oakwood Hospital and Medical Center.
+Dearborn, MI, Dearborn, Michigan

-• Clinical Fellowship, Hepatology, University of Missouri, Colum, Missouri
+• Clinical Fellowship, Hepatology, University of Missouri.
+Columbia, Missouri., Columbi, Missouri

-• Clinical Fellowship, Gastroenterology, East Carolina Universiy, Greenville, North Carolina
+• Clinical Fellowship, Gastroenterology, East Carolina University.
+Greenville, North Carolina, Greenville, North Carolina

-• Clinical Fellowship, Transplant Hepatology, Mayo Clinic, Rochester, Minnesota
+• Clinical Fellowship, Transplant Hepatology, Mayo Clinic.
+Rochester, Minnesota, Rochester, Minnesota

 Research